chpollin/InfoVisDHGraz/_tabs/about.md

 order: 4
 ---

+## Workshop on Information Visualization in the (Digital) Humanities

-## 27th-28th of October 2022, University of Graz
+### 27th-28th of October 2022, University of Graz

 Organizers: Philipp Hofeneder (Department of Translation Studies), Christopher Pollin (Centre for Information Modelling)